SKC7971/project2/README.md

 # first git
 I am sonu
-this project is created by local repo
+this project is created by local repo.